VisualComputingInstitute/DROW/README.md

 ***IMPORTANT NOTE:*** The extension to persons for our new paper [Deep Person Detection in 2D Range Data](https://arxiv.org/abs/1804.02463) will be added at latest upon acceptance.
+You can follow [this issue](https://github.com/VisualComputingInstitute/DROW/issues/1) in order to get notified when that happens.

 # DROW
 All code related to the ["DROW: Real-Time Deep Learning based Wheelchair Detection in 2D Range Data"](http://arxiv.org/abs/1603.02636) paper.